tassig/ports/package definition specification.md

 ### Public, optional variables

 `build_dependencies`: a list of packages unique identifiers separated by spaces and quoted, representing the packages needed by this package at build time.
 Empty if there are no build build_dependencies. example: build_dependencies="m4 perl"
-`url`: the ABSOLUTE url of the package.
-If not defined, then URL `http://mirrors.tassig.com/$rel_url` will be used.
-`rel_url`: the RELATIVE suffix-part of URL to package.
-Default value is `$package_name/$package_fullname.tar.$tarball_suffix`.
-Need to be used, when relative tar archive location is not matched with default value.
-SHOULD NOT contain "http://mirrors.tassig.com" prefix in its value.
 `iscustombuild`: `0` or `1`, if `1` then a function `custombuild()` needs to be provided, such function will be called in place of the `defaultbuild()` function
 `haspostinstall`: `0` or `1`, if `1` then a function `haspostinstall()` needs to be provided, such function will be called after the `defaultbuild()` has completed
 `no_check`: `0` or `1`, if `1` then the `make check` won't be run for this package.
 This is useful if a test suite is buggy or if we want to temporarily work around a bug in our system